 \textbf{Fairness in restless multi-arm bandits}\quad A line of work closely related to ours focuses on fairness in restless multi-arm bandits (RMABs). \cite{li2022efficient} first introduce the consideration of fairness in restless bandits by proposing an algorithm that ensures a minimum number of selections for each arm.
 Subsequent studies have explored similar individual fairness constraints, which aim to distribute resources equitably among arms but in a probabilistic manner.
 For instance, \cite{herlihy2023planning} introduce a method that imposes a strictly positive lower bound on the probability of each arm being pulled at each timestep. \cite{li2022towards, li2023avoiding} investigate fairness by always probabilistically favoring arms that yield higher long-term cumulative rewards.
 Additionally, \cite{sood2024fairness} propose an approach where each arm receives pulls in proportion to its merit, which is determined by its stationary reward distribution.
 Our work differs from these approaches by explicitly aiming to prevent disparity and ensure a more balanced reward distribution among all arms through the generalized Gini welfare objective.
 The only work that considers the Gini index objective is by \cite{vermagroup}, which develops a decision-focused learning pipeline to solve equitable RMABs.
 In contrast, our work applies to a more general setting on weakly coupled MDPs, and does not rely on the Whittle indexability of the coupled MDPs.

-\section{Proofs of Section \ref{sec:reduction}}
+\section{PROOFS OF SECTION \ref{sec:reduction}}

-We start this section with some preliminary results regarding 1) the effect of replacing a policy with one with permuted indices on the value function of a symmetric WCMDP (Section \ref{sec:valueFunderPermPolicy}); and 2) a well known result due to \cite{puterman2014markov} on the equivalency between stationary policies and occupancy measures (Section \ref{sec:puterman}).
-This is followed with the proof of Lemma \ref{thm:bar-policy} and our main Theorem \ref{thm:eqv} in sections \ref{A:bar-policy} and \ref{A:eqv} respectively.
+We start this section with some preliminary results regarding 1) the effect of replacing a policy with one that has permuted indices on the value function of a symmetric WCMDP (Section \ref{sec:valueFunderPermPolicy}); and 2) a well-known result from \cite{puterman2014markov} on the equivalency between stationary policies and occupancy measures (Section \ref{sec:puterman}).
+This is followed by the proof of Lemma \ref{thm:bar-policy}, which helps establish our main result, Theorem \ref{thm:eqv} in Section \ref{A:eqv}.